LGBTI Travel Information

-- Keep in mind important legal considerations for children born abroad conceived through Assisted Reproductive Technology (ART).
+- Keep in mind important legal considerations for children born abroad conceived through Assisted Reproductive Technology (ART) and surrogacy.

-- Laws about the use of surrogacy and ART for LGBTI individuals and same-sex couples vary by country and can change on short notice.
-Some same-sex parents using a surrogate abroad had difficulties bringing their baby home after changes in local surrogacy laws.
+- Laws about the use of surrogacy and ART for LGBTI individuals and same-sex couples vary by country.
+Some same-sex parents using a surrogate abroad have had difficulties bringing their baby home after changes in local surrogacy laws.

 Other useful links

 - The Global Database on HIV-related travel and residence restrictions.